Cacti/documentation/Debugging.md

 In this example, MINIMUM = 0 and MAXIMUM = 100.
 For a `ds.[...].type=GAUGE` verify, that e.g. the number returned by the script does not exceed `ds[...].MAX` (same holds for MINIMUM, respectively).

-If you run into this, please do not only update the data source definition within the Data Template, but perform a
+If you run into this, not only should you update the data source definition within the Data Template, but also perform a:

     rrdtool tune <rrd file> --maximum <ds-name>:<new ds maximum>